How to Dehydrate Ground Beef – Dehydrating Ground Beef, A Step-by-Step Guide

 The best ground beef for dehydrating and longer storage potential is 93/7 lean-to-fat ratio.
 Fat does not dehydrate and will eventually go rancid, meaning it’s time to get rid of it.
 Lots of websites talk about fats and rancidity but never explain it.
 We’ll save that for later.

-All you need to dehydrate ground beef is a good quality food dehydrator.
+All you need to dehydrate ground beef is a good-quality food dehydrator.
 We use the Nesco food dehydrators.
 You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.

 Supplies Needed to Dehydrate Ground Beef